-Uchidachi Shidachi 1.
-Assume chudan.
-1. Assume chudan .
-Starting with your right foot, take three steps to issoku itto no maai.
-On your right foot, step for Starting with your right foot, take three steps forward.
-Dodge the uchidachi's kote 3.
-On your right foot, step for- ward and strike shidachi 's kote (小手) with strong kiai . strike by lowering your bokuto to gedan and, starting with your left foot, step to your rear left.
-Shidachi, after dodging your strike, counter attacks.
-Step forward immediately with your right foot, and with strong kiai strike the uchi- dachi's kote.
-5. Shidachi shows zanshin .
-5. After the counter strike, exert zanshin .
-Your kensen should be on the centerline of the uchidachi while still maintaining the position of your kote strike.
-Verify shidachi's zanshin, step back one step, assume chudan.
-7. Hodoku , and take five steps back to the starting position.
+- 1. Assume chudan. - 2.
+Starting with your right foot, take three steps forward. - 3.
+Dodge the uchidachi's kote strike by lowering your bokuto to gedan and, starting with your left foot, step to your rear left. - 4.
+Step forward immediately with your right foot, and with strong kiai strike the uchidachi's kote. - 5.
+After the counter strike, exert zanshin.
+Your kensen should be on the centerline of the uchidachi while still maintaining the position of your kote strike. - ping back angle your kensen to their throat, step back into ai-chudan. - 7.
 Hodoku, and take five steps back the starting position.

 - Uchidachi must complete the cut made toward the kote.
-The blade of the bokuto should be stopped at a position below where the kote of the shidachi was and parallel to the floor. - The dodging/counter attacking motion of the shidachi is two steps, but it should be smooth and quick. - In step 4 the shidachi should assume migi jodan as he raises up to strike. - In step 5 the shidachi's kensen should be angled toward the centerline of the uchidachi after the kote strike.
+The blade of the bokuto should be stopped at a position below where the kote of the shidachi was and parallel to the floor. - The dodging/counter attacking motion of the shidachi is two steps, but it should be smooth and quick. - In step 4 the shidachi should assume migi jodan as he raises up to strike.